TuxInvader/nginx-apigw-operator/README.md

 # NGINX Controller Pod Operator

-This is an operator for managing the lifecycle of K8s pods with NGINX Controller.
+This is an operator for managing the lifecycle of K8s pods which are configured by NGINX Controller.

+It is designed to work with the [docker-nginx-controller](https://github.com/nginxinc/docker-nginx-controller) container, so you'll need to build yourself an NGINX Plus image from that project first.

+The container referenced above will automatically register itself with NGINX Controller when it starts, but it's then up to you to apply configuration to it.
+This project is an interrim measure until Controller fully supports Kubernetes, the operator will monitor deployments with a `nginx-apigw-instance-group` label, and then search the `Gateways` on Controller for a match.
+The pods are then added to any matching `Gateways` so that Controller can then configure them.

-## Building
+## Building and Deploying

+### Option 1: Build with Operator SDK

 1. Follow the Operator SDK Install structions here [https://sdk.operatorframework.io/docs/installation/](https://sdk.operatorframework.io/docs/installation/)
 2. Clone this repository